 East Row Rabble

 East Row Rabble delivers a slick mix of funk, blues, soul and reggae with upbeat party horn lines that will get your feet shuffling and your booty shaking.
 Addressing a mixture of world issues and daily curiosities, front man Ben Drysdale’s songs explore the many varied and often conflicting elements of any situation with honesty, hope and a little cheekiness.

 Exciting!
 Mcgillicuddies, The

 The Exciting!
-Mcgillicuddies – Australian music with a Celtic beat at it's best!
-Lead by Mick Slocum, the charismatic former member of the legendary Bushwhackers and supported by master guitarist, songwriter and vocalist Damian Peck.
-In early 2018 the band expanded to include the delectable singer/songwriter/violinist Renee Bufton and internationally recognized saxophonist Paul Van Ross.
-A band of spirited, experienced musical Australians - the perfect combination that ensures a good time is had by all!
+Mcgillicuddies is Australian music with a Celtic beat at its best!
+Lead by Mick Slocum, the charismatic former member of the legendary Bushwhackers and supported by master guitarist, songwriter and vocalist Damian Peck, in early 2018 the band expanded to include the delectable singer/songwriter/violinist Renee Bufton and internationally recognised saxophonist Paul Van Ross.
+It is a band of spirited, experienced musical Australians – the perfect combination that ensures a good time is had by all!

 Freya Josephine Hollick

-Freya Josephine Hollick, the old world country songbird from the Victorian goldfields.
+Freya Josephine Hollick, is the 'old world' country songbird from the Victorian goldfields.
 She sings of lowdown and dirties of high times and golden mansions and the bursting and the burning of the heart.
-With a voice that floats between Maybelle Carter, Dolly Parton and Skip James she has performed at Nannup, Boogie, Gumball, Broadbeach Country Music Festival, Gympie Muster, Queenscliff Music Festival, Kyneton Music Festival, Out on the Weekend & Dorrigo Folk & Bluegrass Festival.
+With a voice that floats between Maybelle Carter, Dolly Parton and Skip James she has performed at Nannup, Boogie, Gumball, Broadbeach Country Music Festival, Gympie Muster, Queenscliff Music Festival, Kyneton Music Festival, Out on the Weekend and the Dorrigo Folk & Bluegrass Festival.